Local Number Portability Best Practices

 0053 Duration of Porting Outages Due to Planned SP Maintenance 0054 Porting prevented because current service in effect for less than 30 days

-0055 FCC Order 07-188 impact on LNP provisioning flows; WG proposal for more required LSR fields 0056 Some carriers are not promptly updating their LNP databases
+0055 DELETED -- FCC Order 07-188 impact on LNP provisioning flows; WG proposal for more required LSR fields 0056 Some carriers are not promptly updating their LNP databases

 0057 Impact of breaking pooled blocks into individual SVs 0058 Handling of Disputed Ports

-0059 Use of SV Data Fields and SV Optional Data Parameters 0060 Impact to the porting process of SP-assigned pass codes/PINs to End User accounts (* and **)
+0059 Use of certain SV Optional Data Fields and SV Optional Data Parameters 0060 Impact to the porting process of SP-assigned pass codes/PINs to End User accounts (* and **)

 0061 Additional permitted use of Conflict Cause Value 51 (*) 0062 Start of the 4-hour FOC response interval when LSR is for Simple Port (*)